Études Sans Frontières International: Canada

 The Canadian chapter (ESF-Qc) – Études sans frontières, section Québec – the only chapter founded outside Europe by university employees in 2006 [with the help of Université du Québec à Montréal - UQAM] has focused on two crisis region, Rwanda and Haiti, after having tried for two years without success to sponsor two Chechen students from the capital Grozny.

 It has helped so far a Rwandan student and mother complete a master's degree in clinical psychology (2009-2013).
 It is currently sponsoring a Haitian student who studies to acquire a master's degree in Computer science applied to Management, who has plans to help modernize the public Archives in Haiti upon his return to his home country.
 ESF-Qc has already made contact with Bibliothèque et Archives nationales du Québec (BAnQ) in order to select an internship and mentoring program concurrent to this student’ studies in Montréal.

 ESF-Qc has also sponsored two Congolese students for two years in collaboration with the German project operating in UNIKIND (University of Kindu) in the Democratic Republic of Congo.

 The Canadian chapter has projects in 2013-2014 to extend its activities to two other francophone universities in the province of Québec and to sponsor more students from crisis regions.
 It is running a major fundraising operation in the Montreal university community and civil society.

 France

-The French chapter who started the ESF movement in 2003 has been completing on-going projects these last years with very few members but very dedicated and loyal donors who have been supporting the organization since the beginning.
+The French chapter, established in 2003, has continued its projects in recent years with a small membership and ongoing support from donors.

-An especially talented Chechen student who arrived in France in 2007 has been able to complete an undergraduate program in Political science at the high profile «Sciences Po» – L'Institut d'Études Politiques de Paris – and then registered for a master's degree in European Affairs which she should complete in 2013.
-She is the last student of a program which helped more than 20 students to complete university degrees in France from Chechnya.
+A Chechen student who arrived in France in 2007 completed an undergraduate program in Political Science at L'Institut d'Études Politiques de Paris.
+She subsequently registered for a master's degree in European Affairs with a scheduled completion in 2013.
+She is the final student of a program in which 20 students from Chechnya completed university degrees in France.